MosheLevy20/BlackHoleRayTracer/README.md

 ![Ray Path Around Black Hole](lightBending2D2.png)

-So light emitted from the far side of the black hole can actually bend around it and reach our camera.
+So light emitted from the far side of the black hole can actually bend around it and reach the camera.
 The interpretation of the image is now apparent.
 At the center of the image, the black region represents the black hole itself (though technically it is empty space, since all the mass is in the singularity at the center).
-The red regions around the black hole show a warped view of the accretion disk (without the deflection of light the accretion disk would look similar to the rings of Saturn), see the figure below.
+The red regions around the black hole show a warped view of the accretion disk (without the deflection of light the accretion disk would look similar to the rings of Saturn).
+Both the top and bottom of the far side (i.e. beyond the black hole) of the accretion disk are visible.
+See the figure below.

 ![Schwarzschild Black Hole](SchwarzschildExplained.jpg)